leandroncbrito/altura/README.md

     - After the first execution of the parse endpoint, a new board named "Altura" will be created.
     - Obtain the ID of the Trello board from the board's URL after `/b/`.
 For example, in "https://trello.com/b/ABC123/altura", the ID is `ABC123`.
     - Add this value to the configuration settings under the `Trello` property.

+### Improvements

+1. **Background Service**:
+    - Introduce a background service to handle the process asynchronously improving overall performance and scalability.
+    - This ensures that the application remains responsive and can handle multiple requests concurrently without blocking.

+2. **Unit Testing Enhancements**
+    - Improve unit test coverage by writing additional test cases to validate various scenarios, including error conditions and edge cases.

+3. **Integration Tests**:
+    - Develop integration tests to validate end-to-end functionality and interactions between different components of the application.

+4. **Read Files from Amazon S3**:
+    - Implement functionality to read files directly from Amazon S3 storage, enabling seamless integration with cloud-based file storage solutions.
+This would enhance scalability, reliability, and accessibility of file processing operations, especially in distributed or cloud-native architectures